Nitrokey/nitrokey-documentation/source/components/nethsm/pkiproxy-windows-ca.rst

        This isn't necessary as the PKI Proxy KSP doesn't require any additional authentication for using the private key.

 4. After the configuration wizard has finished, open the **Certification Authority** from the **Start menu** or by pressing **Windows Key + R** on your keyboard and entering ``certsrv.msc``.
-   You can verify that the certificate authority service started correctly when you see a green dot with a white checkmark icon on the name of the certification authority.
+   You can verify that the certificate authority service started correctly when you see a green dot with a white check-mark icon on the name of the certification authority.

 .. important::
    The availability of the certification authority depends on the availability of the private key and certificate.